THE FRUIT OF THE HOLY SPIRIT (Part 3)

-Your born-spirit has received the divine nature and life of God.
-Your spirit is therefore always loving, joyous, peaceful, patient, kind, good, faithful, gentle, and self-controlled, just as God is.
+Your born-again spirit has received the divine nature and life of God.
+Therefore, your spirit is always loving, joyous, peaceful, patient, kind, good, faithful, gentle, and self-controlled, just as God is.

 However, you may not always feel so until your mind is completely renewed according to the truths of God’s Word.
 But, regardless of what you feel in your emotions, your spirit always has the fruit of the Spirit.

-For the purpose of understanding, in this series we have separated the fruit of the Holy Spirit into nine separate elements just as the colours of light can be separated by a prism.
+For the purpose of understanding, in this series, we have separated the fruit of the Holy Spirit into nine separate elements, just as a prism can separate the colors of light.

-Let us now proceed to examine the remaining three fruit: faithfulness, meekness, and self-control.
+Let us now examine the remaining three fruit: faithfulness, meekness, and self-control.

 Paul states, “God is faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord.”
 (1 Cor.
 1:9 NKJV).